SolUrsi/MV_Final_Project/README.md

 1. __Docker & Docker Compose__: Must be installed and running on your host machine.

     * Install docker from the official webpage by following their tutorials for your specific OS: [Docker Install](https://docs.docker.com/engine/install/).

 2. __Clone project__: Clone the project repository to somewhere on your PC using `git clone https://github.com/corneliusbrandt/MV_Final_Project.git`

 3. __Project Structure__: Ensure your local workspace folder (`gesturebot_ws`) is in the same directory as the `Dockerfile` and `docker-compose.yaml` file.
     * This should already be preset as part of cloning the repository

 4. __Robot__: For physical testing the TurtleBot3's SBC (Single Board Computer), the Raspberry Pi 4, must be powered on and connected to the same local network as the host machine running this code.
     * Ensure ROS2 Humble is installed on the TurtleBot and that the TurtleBot ROS2 environments match the Docker Compose environments:
         - ROS_DOMAIN_ID=30
         - TURTLEBOT3_MODEL=waffle_pi

-## Setting up TurtleBot3 🤖
+## Setting up TurtleBot3 :robot:

 To control the physical robot, the TurtleBot3's Single Board Computer (SBC) must be configured to receive the commands published by your container.

 1. __Ensure the robot and the application host machine are on the same network!__

 2. __Environment setup__: Log into the robot (e.g., via SSH) and ensure the ROS Domain ID matches the container:

 ```bash